nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 ## packet:ie_table()

 This returns a table of the information elements from the management frame.
 The table keys values are the information element numbers (0 - 255).
 Note that IE0 is the SSID.
+This method is mostly only useful if you need to determine which information elements were in the management frame.

 #### Syntax
 `packet:ie_table()`